MoeinRumee/Learning-AWS-Cloud-Technical-Essentials/README.md

 - Security - Customer resposible for security in the cloud, AWS responsible for security of the cloud.
 - Protect the AWS Root User - use MFA.
 - IAM Policy - 4 major JSON elements - Version. effect, action, resource
 - Explored AWS Lab with IAM users and permissions.
 Put users into groups and check permissions.
+Explored S3 support, EC2 support, and EC2 admin.